typedb/typedb/docs/pages/academy/1-GRAKN-intro/1-grakn-intro.md

   * __Reasoning.__ An inference engine, that allows to gain new knowledge that is not explicitly in your data and obtain more intelligent answers to your questions.

-  * __User interfaces.__ A set of user interfaces that allow to access and interact with your knowledge base both graphically and programmatically and make it easy to extend and build applications on top of GRAKN.
+  * __User interfaces.__ A set of user interfaces that allow to access and interact with your knowledge base both graphically and programmatically and make it easy to extend and build applications on top of Grakn.

 A knowledge base management system like Grakn helps you turning data into information (thanks to its data layer and model components) and to turn information into knowledge thanks to its reasoning engine.